-7.2.2 RESULTS We again note that the individual estimators are not independent of each other under typical circumstances.
+Note: We again note that the individual estimators are not independent of each other under typical circumstances.
 We also note that the confidence intervals for the estimators, estimates of y, etc. can easily be determined in the WLS realm.
 Nothing new is here, only the mathematics is a bit more involved.

-7.2.3 THE REAL QUESTION Weighted least squares takes care of the problem of heteroskedasticity in our data without introducing any major change in our modeling process or understanding.
-It just requires we determine W and transform our dependent and independent variables by premultiplying by that weighting matrix.
+8.2.2 THE REAL QUESTION Weighted least squares takes care of the problem of heteroskedasticity in our data without introducing any major change in our modeling process or understanding.
+It just requires that we determine W and transform our dependent and independent variables by premultiplying by that weighting matrix.